Verantwortungsvolles Management

-We are conscious of our responsibility and firmly committed to ensuring compliance with environmental and social standards in our supplier network.
-These requirements apply to all our suppliers worldwide and are an integral part of the purchasing process.
-We are working closely with our suppliers to create transparency around sprawling, dynamic supply chains and make goods flows traceable.
+We are fully aware of our responsibility and firmly committed to ensuring compliance with environmental and social standards in our supplier network.
+These requirements apply to all our suppliers worldwide and are an integral part of the purchasing process, with a special focus on fulfilling corporate due diligence in raw material supply chains.

 Joachim Post